splunk/public-o11y-docs/gdi/opentelemetry/otel-other/other-ingestion-collectd.rst

 .. _other-ingestion-collectd:

-Monitor services with collectd and OpenTelemetry
+Monitor hosts with collectd and OpenTelemetry
 =====================================================================

 .. meta::
    :description: Use collectd and native OpenTelemetry to monitor services in Splunk Observability Cloud.
 See benefits, install, configuration, and metrics.

-To monitor your services with collectd using native OpenTelemetry in Splunk Observability Cloud, connect a collectd daemon to your Collector instance as described in this document.
+To monitor your infrastructure with collectd using native OpenTelemetry in Splunk Observability Cloud, install a collectd daemon in your host and connect it to your Collector instance as described in this document.

 Benefits
 --------